headspinio/appium-lg-webos-driver/README.md

 - You must have the [LG webOS SDK](https://webostv.developer.lge.com/develop/tools/sdk-introduction)
 - You must have the `LG_WEBOS_TV_SDK_HOME` env var set as described in the SDK setup guide
 - You must have an LG webOS TV device on the same network as your Appium host, with all ports accessible to the network
-- The TV must be in [Developer Mode](https://webostv.developer.lge.com/develop/app-test/using-devmode-app/) (must have the Dev Mode app and be signed in, with Dev Mode actually turned "On" in the app)
+- The TV must be in [Developer Mode](https://webostv.developer.lge.com/develop/getting-started/developer-mode-app) (must have the Dev Mode app and be signed in, with Dev Mode actually turned "On" in the app)
 - You must have your TV device set up and showing as available using the [`ares-setup-device`](https://www.webosose.org/docs/tools/sdk/cli/cli-user-guide/#ares-setup-device) CLI tool
 - You should be able to run `ares-device-info --device <name>` and have it show the correct details for your connected device
+- The first time you run an Appium session, the driver will attempt to pair itself with the TV as a remote.
+A permission popup will appear that you need to interact with.
+You should only need to do this once.
+If the driver is reinstalled, its permission token cache is removed, or the TV is updated (and potentially even some other circumstances) re-pairing might be necessary.

 ## Capabilities